fls-bioinformatics-core/ngsarchiver/README.rst

   human-readable explanation of the archive directory structure and contents, and how to recover the original data;
+- a file called ``ARCHIVE_FILELIST.txt`` which lists the relative paths of all the files and directories in the source directory;
 - a file called ``ARCHIVE_TREE.txt`` which provides a visual tree representation of the source directory structure (similar to that produced by the Linux